gcoguiec/homebrew-tap/README.md

 # homebrew-tap

-This tap provides extra formulas for [Homebrew](https://brew.sh/) on Apple Silicon systems, primarily focused on FPGA and Hardware tooling.
+This tap provides extra formulas for [Homebrew](https://brew.sh/) on Apple Silicon systems, primarily focused on FPGA and hardware tooling.

 ## Getting Started